mpjlu/serving/README.md

 ## Examples

-This fork provides near identical equivalents of the Tensorflow `mnist_inference` service implementations, with the main difference being that they use Caffe, rather than Tensorflow.
+The `mnist_inference` example service implementations have been altered in this fork to run with the Caffe runtime when built with the `--define=backend=caffe` option; making it easy to see the required changes to serve with Caffe rather than Tensorflow.
+Typically less than 10 lines of code need altering.

-### MNIST
+### mnist

-#### 1. Download a pre-trained model:
+#### 1. Download the pre-trained caffe model:

     > bazel run //tensorflow_serving/servables/caffe/example:mnist_caffe_fetch -- \
         --version 1 /tmp/mnist_export_caffe